eudoxia0/eudoxia0.github.io/article/_posts/2023-07-22-type-systems-memory-safety.md

 rules are designed [fit on a page][au-linearity]) and the [linearity checker][au-check] is less than a thousand lines of heavily-commented OCaml.
 Additionally, Austral was built from the ground up to support [capability-based security][capsec] by leveraging linear types.
-The goal is to build a small, simple, secure language for building robust and maintainable software objects.

 [au-linearity]: https://austral-lang.org/spec/spec.html#linearity
 [au-check]: https://github.com/austral/austral/blob/725b4d119f187b647a21a38e697bf2f1b1f6b1a2/lib/LinearityCheck.ml
 [capsec]: /article/how-capabilities-work-austral

+In addition to simplicity, another design goal is strictness, andmany small footguns that are endemic to most programming languages are eliminated:

+- Arithmetic is always checked for overflow.
+- Binary (arithmetic, logical, etc.) expressions deeper than one level of nesting require parentheses.
+- There's no variable shadowing.
+- No implicit destructors.
+- No implicit function calls of any kind.
+- No exceptions.
+- No implicit control flow of any kind: what you see on the code is what you get.
+- No implicit type conversions or coercions.
+- No implicit copies.
+- No subtyping.
+- No macros.
+- No permissionless code: capability-based security is used throughout the standard library to make it evident when code accesses the filesystem, network, high-frequency clock etc.

+The goal is to build a small, simple, secure language for building robust, performant, and maintainable software objects.

 Links: